-This is nearly 22 km2 of forested land in this catchment and the percentage area under forest cover is higher than the national average.
-Unlike agriculture, the location of forestry activity is known and forestry activity occurs in close proximity to the shellfish area.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
-Also, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlight any risk areas.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with forestry and therefore, it is unlikely to be affecting shellfish water quality in this shellfish area.
+This is over 63 km2 of forested land in this catchment and the percentage area under forest cover is higher than the national average.
+Unlike agriculture, the location of forestry activity is known and the forestry activity does not occur in close proximity to the shellfish area.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, highlights some small areas of diffuse rise (Map 13).
+However, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlight any risk areas.
+Monitoring does not indicate any water quality issues which are likely to be attributable to forestry and therefore forestry is unlikely to affect shellfish water quality in this shellfish area.